john-itcsolutions/cheirrs/README.md

  `sudo snap install juju-wait --classic`

-     The following is to be performed on the vm, in this case ..  }
+     The following is also to be performed on the vm, in this case ..  }

      Bootstrap a new controller - but this time on the 'localhost' cloud - (when you installed juju, it recognised that localhost (lxd) was already installed, and juju created a 'localhost'